Skip to content

 Teaching Fellows in Lupus Project

 Fellows in rheumatology are enlisted to deliver seminars on the diagnosis and treatment of lupus to non-rheumatology providers.
 The goal of this project is to change the behavior of non-rheumatology providers in connection with suspecting lupus and making appropriate referrals.
 It is also an opportunity to increase fellows’ knowledge and positive attitudes, as well as improve patient care and communication between providers.
+This opportunity is available for both pediatric and adult rheumatology fellowship programs.

-LEARN MORE
+LEARN MORE >

 Community Health Worker Lupus Clinical Trials Training (LuCTT)